CHT Sustainability Report 2023

 CO2 footprint of our products

-In order to increase transparency about our product-specific greenhouse gas emissions, we will successively start calculating the CO2 footprints of our sales products as of 2023.
+In order to increase transparency about our product-specific greenhouse gas emissions, we have successively started calculating the CO2 footprints of our sales products as of 2023.
 These so-called Product Carbon Footprints (PCFs) include all greenhouse gas emissions from raw material extraction to their leaving the factory gates (“cradle-to-gate”).
 The PCFs provide us with important information for assessing the climate impact of our products and indications for implementing mitigation measures so that our customers can benefit from reduced CO2 emissions in the value chain.
 The method we use to calculate PCFs is in line with the “Together for Sustainability” TfS Guideline, which was introduced to the market as an industry standard in September 2022.
 As a basis for the calculation of upstream Scope 3 emissions, industrial average values and values from commercial databases are used as far as possible, which we will gradually replace with primary data from our suppliers.

 Scroll to Top